HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 }
 ```

-We extract the values and normalize them as well.
+We extract the values and normalize them as well:

 ```
 val values: List<Double> = lines.map { line ->